AntonioAlgaida/Edge.SRGAN/README.md

 > - LR: TestSet\\600px\\image_600px_1490.png

 ## Preprocessing the images:
 First, because the images are very large (LR=600x600px; HR=2400x2400px).
 I cut the images into small patches to speed up the I/O in training because in training I need to read a small patch of the original image (32px).
 So I'm going to cut each image into small patches.
-I will cut each image into 6x6 tiles with an 8 pixel pad to avoid boundary aberrations.<br>
+I will cut each image into 6x6 tiles with an 8 pixels pad to avoid boundary aberrations.<br>
 To do this, you must run

 > slice_images_w_overlapping.py